jesses-code-adventures/work/README.md

 git clone <repository-url>
 cd work

+# Download turso, authenticate, create a database with the name $(BIN_NAME) from the .env file
+make prod-turso-setup

-# Configure .env with your Turso database
+# Configure .env with your Turso database - you'll need to create a token and get your database URL for these steps
 echo "TURSO_TOKEN=your_turso_token_here" >> .env.mine
 echo "PROD_DATABASE_URL=libsql://your-database.turso.io" >> .env.mine

+# Run initial migrations - should only ever need to do this once
+make prod-init

 # Build and install
 make prod-install